 Not so long ago, security was provided by a lock and key, a code, or a burglar alarm.
-Today’s more modern technology means installing smart security cameras, which notifies a resident when a guest arrives.
+Nowadays modern technology means installing smart security cameras, which notify a resident when a guest arrives.
 A simple tap on the tenant’s smartphone can easily unlock the door for the guest.

 For landlords, keeping their rental property safe is very important and conveniently monitoring your property helps improve its security.

 Smart devices in your apartment allow you to attract a broad range of renters.
 Here are some ways to incorporate smart products into your property, attract new tenants, and increase your apartment’s rental value.